vedaldi/practical-object-category-recognition/doc/instructions.md

 <img width=100% src="images/pr1.png" alt="pr1"/>

 The *precision-recall* (PR) curve is computed by varying the threshold on the classifier (from high to low) and plotting the values of precision against recall for each threshold value.
 In order to assess the retrieval performance by a single number (rather than a curve), the *Average Precision* (AP, the area under the curve) is often computed.
-Make sure you understand how the precision values in the Precision-Recall curve correspond to the ranking of the positives and negatives in the retrieved results
+Make sure you understand how the precision values in the Precision-Recall curve correspond to the ranking of the positives and negatives in the retrieved results.

 ### Stage 1.D: Increase the number of training images by data augmentation